 The main problem seems to be that Turner didn’t trademark his identity / branding – and the corporate did.
 As he mentions in his blog post, this isn’t an isolated case.

-I was so shocked by this brand swiping that I posted the link on the Introverts In Business Facebook page – and I received these very useful comments from one of my friends, a law graduate who specialised in intellectual property rights, about protecting your brand.
+I was so shocked by this brand swiping that I posted the link on The Quiet Entrepreneur Facebook page, for Introverts In Business – and I received these very useful comments from one of my friends, a law graduate who specialised in intellectual property rights, about protecting your brand.

 “Moral of the day: get your trademarks registered ASAP, because this poor guy is now stuck using “common law trademarking” known as Passing Off (i.e. Adecco is passing off his business as their own).
 Passing off is very, VERY difficult to prove in English law because of the amount of work and costs involved – not sure about US law.